andyL89/currency-exchanger/README.md

 ## *Setup Instructions:*
+#### Step 1: Acquire Exchange Rate API Key:
+1. Go to https://exchangerate-api.com in your browser.
+2. Enter email address in the prompt and click `Get Free Key`.
+3. Find your key in the confirmation email sent from ExchangeRate-API.
+#### Step 2: Set Up Environment:
 1. Copy https://github.com/andyL89/currency-exchanger.
 2. Run `$ git clone https://github.com/andyL89/currency-exchanger` in the terminal to add directory to your computer.
 3. Navigate to the top level of the directory.
 4. Install packages locally by running `$ npm install` in the terminal.
+5. Create `.env` file with the command `touch .env` in the terminal.
+6. Add your newly acquired ExchangeRate-API key to the .env file in this format: `API_KEY=(YOUR API KEY)`; omit parenthesis.
 5. Create production environment by running `$ npm run build` in the terminal.
 6. View project in browser by running `$ npm run start`.